 Students interested in running for Student Forum or Class Representative seats are asked to attend an informational session, then to declare candidacy.
-Student Forum candidates are additionally asked to submit a brief statement and photo of themselves that will be circulated to the student body.
-This statement should be a paragraph or two and serve both to introduce the candidate, and express the candidate's reason for running and vision for how they will act in the role they seek to fill.
+Student Forum candidates are additionally asked to submit a brief statement that will be circulated to the student body.
+This statement should be a paragraph or two and serve both to introduce the candidate, and express the candidate’s reason for running and vision for how they will act in the role they seek to fill.
 Students running for Class Representative seats do not need to submit a statement.

 First half of April:

 Hear from Student Forum chairs and Class Reps about their positions and what it’s like being part of student government

 Also deadline for Student Forum candidates to submit candidate statements

 Your chance to hear from candidates for Student Forum and ask questions

 Voting opens shortly after the Candidate Forum concludes, and remains open for several days